 Jeep Avenger expands lineup with hybrid and gasoline options

-【Summary】Jeep is expanding its Avenger crossover lineup with new mild hybrid and petrol variants, in addition to the existing fully electric model.
-The mild hybrid version features a 1.2-liter three-cylinder petrol engine with a 29hp electric motor, offering additional torque and reducing CO2 emissions by up to 15%.
-The Avenger e-Hybrid will come with new features such as a sunroof and powered driver's seat.
-A limited-edition petrol variant, the Avenger Altitude Plus, will also be available.
+【Summary】Jeep is expanding its Avenger crossover line-up with new mild hybrid and petrol variants.
+The mild hybrid petrol version features a 1.2-litre three-cylinder petrol engine with a 29hp electric motor, offering additional torque and reducing CO2 emissions by up to 15%.
+The Avenger e-Hybrid will also include new features such as a sunroof and a driver's display.
+In addition, a limited-edition petrol variant will be available with high-end features as standard.

-Jeep is expanding its Avenger crossover line-up with new versions that include a mild hybrid and petrol models.
-These additions join the existing fully electric model.
-The baby SUV, which was recently crowned European Car of the Year 2023, now offers a mild hybrid petrol option.
-This variant features a 100hp 1.2-litre three-cylinder petrol engine paired with a six-speed dual-clutch transmission.
-It also includes an integrated 29hp electric motor and steering wheel paddles.
+Jeep is expanding its Avenger crossover line-up with new additions, including mild hybrid and petrol versions.
+These join the existing fully electric model, which was recently named European Car of the Year 2023.

-The 48V mild hybrid technology, already seen in other Stellantis models, provides additional torque at low speeds and reduces CO2 emissions by up to 15% compared to a conventional combustion engine with an automatic transmission.
-The mild hybrid Avenger is expected to have CO2 emissions of up to 114g/km and achieve 46mpg WLTP combined.
+The mild hybrid petrol variant of the baby SUV features a 100hp 1.2-litre three-cylinder petrol engine, paired with a six-speed dual-clutch transmission that includes a 29hp electric motor.
+The hybrid technology offers additional torque at low speeds and reduces CO2 emissions by up to 15% compared to a conventional combustion engine with an automatic transmission.
+It is expected to have CO2 emissions of up to 114g/km and achieve 46mpg WLTP combined.

-In addition to the new powertrain options, the Avenger e-Hybrid will debut additional features such as a sunroof, powered driver's seat with massage function, and a 7-inch driver's display (with an optional 10.25-inch screen).
-It will be available in the same Longitude, Altitude, and Summit grades as the fully electric model.
-Drivers will also have the choice of two new connected services packs.
+The Avenger e-Hybrid will also introduce new features such as a sunroof, powered driver's seat with massage function, and a 7-inch driver's display (with an optional 10.25-inch screen).
+It will be available in the same Longitude, Altitude, and Summit grades as the EV model, and drivers will have the option to choose from two new connected services packs.

-For those seeking a petrol variant, Jeep is introducing a limited-edition model called the Avenger Altitude Plus.
-This version features the 100hp 1.2-litre turbo petrol engine from the mild hybrid variant, paired with a manual transmission.
-It delivers a maximum torque of 205Nm and achieves approximately 42mpg WLTP.
-The Altitude Plus comes with high-end features as standard, including navigation, reversing camera, JBL-branded eight-speaker premium audio system, 18-inch alloy wheels, heated seats, front and rear velour carpet mats, blind spot monitoring, and automatic high beam headlights.
+In addition, a limited-edition petrol version called the Avenger Altitude Plus will be released.
+It will feature the 100hp 1.2-litre turbo petrol engine from the mild hybrid variant, paired with a manual transmission.
+The Altitude Plus will come with high-end features as standard, including navigation, a reversing camera, a JBL-branded eight-speaker premium audio system, 18-inch alloy wheels, heated seats, front and rear velour carpet mats, blind spot monitoring, and automatic high beam headlights.

-These new additions join the Avenger's fully electric version, which was Jeep's first-ever fully electric model and launched earlier this year.
-The Avenger EV offers up to 248 miles WLTP combined, 156hp of power, and a 100kW rapid charging rate.
+These new additions join the Avenger EV, which is Jeep's first-ever fully electric model.
+The EV version offers up to 248 miles of range (WLTP combined), 156hp of power, and a 100kW rapid charging rate.
 It is available in three trims, with prices starting from £35,700.

-Jeep's electrification plan in Europe began at the end of 2020, with the introduction of the 4xe plug-in hybrid versions of the Compass, Renegade, and the new Grand Cherokee.
-The brand has committed to offering an electrified variant for all its vehicles by 2025, while also emphasizing the importance of customer choice in powertrains.
+Jeep's electrification plan in Europe began in 2020 with the introduction of plug-in hybrid versions of the Compass, Renegade, and the new Grand Cherokee.
+The brand aims to offer an electrified variant for all its vehicles by 2025, while also providing customers with the freedom to choose from different powertrains.